 Just because it is so successful that it challenges the entire capitalist world, the other nations are preparing for war against this workers' republic.
-The ruling class in these imperialist nations-United States, Great Britain, Japan, 22 France, and others-declare war to protect and increase their profits; young men and women of the working class fight the war and bear its burdens.
+The ruling class in these imperialist nations-United States, Great Britain, Japan,

+France, and others-declare war to protect and increase their profits; young men and women of the working class fight the war and bear its burdens.
+Japanese imperialists have seized large sections of Manchuria and advanced close to the Soviet border.
+They have attacked the Chinese people in Shanghai and are preparing for further advance against Soviet China.

-Capitalist nations have openly sought war against the workers' republic.
-They have refused recognition, as has the United States; they have attacked Soviet embassies and consulates as in Great Britain, Germany, and China; they have committed such acts as the seizure of the Chinese Eastern Railway by China, with the backing of the capitalist powers.
-They have surrounded and isolated the Soviet Union by treaties among themselves, giving financial aid to the border fascist states to maintain armies near the Soviet frontiers.
-They have conspired with anti-working class forces within the Soviet Union in attempts to wreck the achievements of the Five-Year Plan.
+Other capitalist nations openly seek war against the workers' republic.
+They have refused recognition, as has the United States; they have attacked Soviet embassies and consulates and surrounded and isolated the Soviet Union by treaties among themselves, giving financial aid to the border fascist states to maintain armies near the Soviet frontiers.
+They have conspired with anti-working class forces within the Soviet Union in attempts to wreck the Five-Year Plan.

 The capitalist nations arm for war as never before in history.
 The total annual world cost of preparation for war is over \$3,500,000,000.
-War expenditures of the United States showed an increase during the year ending July, 1930, of more than \$200,000,000 over the previous year.11 Contracts with corporations are already signed for the instantaneous mobilization of industry, on declaration of war, to produce war materials.
+War expenditures of the United States showed an increase during the year ending July, 1930, of more than \$200,000,000 over the previous year.
+Contracts with corporations are already signed for the instantaneous mobilization of industry, on declaration of war, to produce war materials.